Back Home Next

 The three most important men at the Versailles Conference - ‘the Big Three’ - were:

-Georges Clemenceau, the Prime Minister of France (2nd right).
+• Georges Clemenceau, the Prime Minister of France (third from the left).

 All three men wanted to stop a war ever happening again, but they did not agree about how to do this.
 They wanted different things from the peace, and they did not get on well.